 Exhibit B: you must submit an additional document labeled “Exhibit B” depicting the scope of work which can be a copy of the plat of survey identifying all sprinkler heads in the City right-of-way.

 See the page titled Codes & Design Criteria that identifies current codes that may be applicable to your construction project.

 Significant Codes - Building

-On October 18, 2010, Ordinance No F-1519 was passed by City Council which amended the Wheaton City Code, Chapter 22 Building and Building Regulations, Article I, Section 22-8.
+Per Wheaton City Code, Ordinance No. O-2020-05, Chapter 22 Building and Building Regulations, Article I, Section 22-8.
 Please refer to the Wheaton City Code for the specifics.
 Following is an abbreviated version of the Ordinance:

 - The sole responsibility for the maintenance and repair of the lawn irrigation system is the obligation of the owner;

 - The indemnification agreement requires approval by the corporate authority;

 - The indemnification agreement releases the City from any and all claims; and

 - The lawn irrigation system shall be designed, installed and operated as not to spray water onto the sidewalk, curb, gutter or street.